 Questions like this would turn the LSAT into a test of knowledge, which it is not.

 This is a related point.
 Just as the actual truth doesn’t matter, your opinion doesn’t matter at all.
 This is not an internet comments thread.
 Focus on the flaw, not whether you agree with the content or not.

 Politician: Abstinence pledges have been succesful in reducing teen pregnancies.
 A recent survey of teens nationwide showed that the overwhelming majority of teens who have taken such a pledge have not become pregnant, whereas almost all who became pregnant report making no such pledge.

-You might have strong feelings on abstinence pledges.
+You might have strong feelings about abstinence pledges.
 You might think they are a terrific idea for reducing teen pregnancy.
 You might find them vaguely unsettling.
 You might strenuously object to them as an unacceptable trespass on personal autonomy.
-None of that matters as to understanding why this argument is flawed.
+None of that matters when it comes to understanding why this argument is flawed.

-Rather, the argument is flawed because it is making a classic error of reasoning, one you’ll see over and over again on LSAT– that of thinking that correlation equals causation.
+Rather, the argument is flawed because it makes a classic error of reasoning, one you’ll repeatedly see on LSAT– that of thinking that correlation equals causation.
 Maybe the abstinence pledges have been successful in reducing teen pregnancy.
 Maybe, on the other hand, it’s just that kids who were already going to avoid pregnancy anyway took pledges.
 Whatever your opinion is and whatever the truth is, it doesn’t change the fact that the evidence offered here, in this argument, does nothing to support the conclusion.
 It’s a flawed argument.